 Please note that you can insert only the sources included in the set of domains from which Docebo Discover selects content (the Sources on the Deny List or the Sources on the Allow List fields do NOT work with any websites, but only with those in the list of domains).
 If you want to be provided with the aforementioned list of Docebo Discover sources, please contact the Customer Experience Team (if your plan includes this option) or reach out to Docebo support.

-After you type the third letter of the domain, the autocomplete function will propose all the domains included in the set of sources used by the My Areas of Interest channel and matching the text already inserted.
+After you type the third letter of the domain, the autocomplete function will propose all the domains included in the set of sources used by the My Skills channel and matching the text already inserted.

-The skills management feature embeds a comprehensive catalog of skills, divided into categories, covering most of the user roles available in the major industries.
+The skills management feature embeds a comprehensive catalog of skills, divided into categories, covering most of the user jobs available in the major industries.

 You cannot edit the skills available in the catalog or add new ones, but you can mix them to compose sets of skills according to the needs of your organization and make them available to your users for their self-evaluation.

-As an example, you can create a set of skills for the job descriptions available in your organization, and assign them to users for self-evaluation according to their role.
+As an example, you can create a set of skills for the job descriptions available in your organization, and assign them to users for self-evaluation according to their job.

 By default, the full skills catalog is available as the set of skills called All Skills in the Skills Management area of your platform.